cbeazon0/Future-Of-Data-2024-Hackathon/README.md

 One of the biggest challenges we ran into was

 ## Accomplishments that we're proud of
-Several of us had limited experience with backend development and were happy to create a successful system.
-Others of us were able to generate an efficient and visually appealing front end, of which we had limited background.
-As a team, we're proud to take this first step towards a product that people like ourselves can use to improve the financial situation.
+Several of us had limited experience with backend development and were happy to create a successful system that felt expansive and cohesively developed.
+Others of us were able to generate an efficient and visually appealing front end, of which they had limited background.
+As a team, we're proud to take this first step towards a product that people like ourselves can use to improve their financial literacy and work toawrds a brighter future.

 ## What we learned